Fernando Q. Gouvêa

 The Expanded Edition of Math through the Ages came out in January 2004.
 The original book was adopted as a textbook by many teachers and professors, and we got requests for suggestions of problems and other assignments.
 This edition, co-published by Oxton House and the Mathematical Association of America, aims to satisfy those requests.
 It's also prettier and in hardcover.
 This book was awarded the MAA's Beckenbach Book Prize at the January 2007 Joint Mathematics Meetings.

-The latest offshoot from Math through the Ages is Pathways from the Past, which is a collection of historically-based worksheets that teachers can use to teach numbers, numerals, and arithmetic.
-The worksheets come with a 64-page teacher's manual that provides historical background and some guidance on how to use this material in class.
+The latest offshoot from Math through the Ages is two collections called Pathways from the Past.
+Each contains historically-based worksheets that teachers can use to teach mathematics.
+Each set of worksheets comes with a 64-page teacher's manual that provides historical background and some guidance on how to use this material in class.

+There are two sets of worksheets.
 Pathways I focuses on Numbers, Numerals, and Arithmetic, while Pathways II is about Algebra.
+Both sets are available from Oxton House.

 Math through the Ages has been translated into three other languages so far; you can see the covers of those editions above.